frconor-ebook/meditations/_posts/2025-10-09-against-all-hope.md

 As Christians we want to travel very straight and fast towards holiness---to God.

 In human life, when a person sets themselves an objective, their hope of achieving it is based on their physical resilience, their training, and their own experience.
-When all is said and done, it\'s based on their willpower which enables them, if necessary, to draw strength from their very weakness.
+When all is said and done, it's based on their willpower which enables them, if necessary, to draw strength from their very weakness.

-To reach the supernatural end of our existence, we don\'t rely only on our own strength, but on God, who is all-powerful.
-He\'s the faithful friend who doesn\'t let us down.
+To reach the supernatural end of our existence, we don't rely only on our own strength, but on God, who is all-powerful.
+He's the faithful friend who doesn't let us down.

 I heard a story once of some people who were out sailing and a bad storm arose, and the waters were coming in, and the waves were coming over the edge of the boat.
-Things weren\'t looking good, and they were a bit stuck.
+Things weren't looking good, and they were a bit stuck.

 But then around the corner of the head of land that was close by, they saw a much bigger boat, a trawler, that was heading into the harbor to take refuge.
 They were able to send a signal to that bigger boat.

 They had sent many signals to the land before, but nobody saw them.
 Now they sent a signal to this bigger boat, who saw the signals, and they realized that the ability of the bigger boat to be able to help them depended on the power of that bigger boat to be able to throw them a line, to be able to pull them into shore.

-But it also depended on the goodwill of the people in the other boat, because if they were in a hurry into the harbor with their catch, or they couldn\'t be bothered helping these other people, they might have just passed them by.
+But it also depended on the goodwill of the people in the other boat, because if they were in a hurry into the harbor with their catch, or they couldn't be bothered helping these other people, they might have just passed them by.

 But they had the power, and they had the goodwill, and they were able to throw them a line, and they were able to pull them into land.
 And so, they lived to tell the tale.

-Our hope in Our Father God is based on those same two principles: He\'s all-powerful, He\'s able to do anything; and also, He\'s all goodness.
+Our hope in Our Father God is based on those same two principles: He's all-powerful, He's able to do anything; and also, He's all goodness.

 Our trust in Him and our hope in Him is well justified.
 To reach the supernatural end of our existence, therefore, we rely on that goodness and power of our all-lovable Father God.
-He\'s the friend who doesn\'t let us down.
+He's the friend who doesn't let us down.

 His goodness and His mercy are not the same as the goodness and mercy of men, which may frequently be "like a morning cloud, like the dew that goes early away" (Hos.
 6:4).